pinojs/pino/docs/API.md

 Creates a child logger, setting all key-value pairs in `bindings` as properties in the log lines.
 All serializers will be applied to the given pair.

-Child loggers use the same output stream as the parent and inherit the current log level of the parent at the time they are spawned.
+Child loggers use the same output stream as the parent and inherit the current log level of the parent at the time they are spawned (in case an object was set for the parent's level, then the log level of the matching rule).

 From v2.x.x the log level of a child is mutable (whereas in v1.x.x it was immutable), and can be set independently of the parent.